sbstjn/github-releases-slack/README.md

-# Slack Notifications about GitHub Release
+# Notify Slack about GitHub Release

-Post message to a Slack about new GitHub releases.